Tinnitus Claims: Why Most Veterans Underestimate Their Rating

 The Secondary Condition Goldmine

-This is where our VA-accredited attorneys at Augustus Miles see the biggest missed opportunities.
+Secondary conditions are where the biggest missed opportunities appear in tinnitus claims.
+At Augustus Miles, every tinnitus file gets a targeted review for secondary conditions — because identifying those connections is often what significantly raises the combined rating.
 Under 38 CFR § 3.310, a veteran can establish secondary service connection for any new condition that is proximately caused by — or aggravated by — an already service-connected disability.
 Tinnitus can cause or worsen numerous secondary conditions that veterans don't connect to their ear ringing:

 Common Secondary Conditions to Tinnitus: